-My writing, public speaking, and professional development workshops offer a quick but thorough primer on best practice for the topic at hand.
-Participants then apply these concepts to their own work, with feedback from myself and peers.
+My writing, public speaking, and leadership workshops offer a quick but thorough primer on best practice for the topic at hand.
+Participants apply relevant concepts to their own work, with feedback from myself and peers.
 Learning is further embedded through PDF copies of my PowerPoint slides, as well as handouts with additional tips.

 People also emerge from my workshops with greater zeal and a renewed sense of purpose.
 One participant wrote: